Aspects and Elements of Course Design and Development

 - Make sure everyone involved in the development process understands the latest date that all course materials should be ready in the LMS.

 - Ensure course developers are aware of the wide assortment of job aids available on the ID&T website.

-- Agreement on how course will be developed (In the LMS or content given to ID&T to put in LMS).
+- Agreement on how the course will be developed, whether withIn the LMS or wihther content will be given to ID&T to put in LMS).

-- Agreement on the term the course will be offered.
+- Agreement on due dates and when the course will be offered.